“My wife’s friend is a graphic designer so she’s doing our logo”

 A common story is asking a mate to help out with a website or logo and not seeing a product for months down the track.
 Why?
 Not because your mate doesn’t care but simply because they probably have a job or other paid work that takes priority.
 It’s likely paying a fraction of what their clients do (or getting it done for free) there is an automatic “it can wait” attitude.
 Chances are, it can’t wait – after all, this is your business we’re talking about!

-The main reason why you would engage the help of a friend or family member is to ultimately save money however this can have the opposite effect.
-You may pay a small amount for a website or SEO however down the track when things aren’t done right or need fixing and you realise you need to pay someone else to do the work, this ends up costing more than it would’ve engaging an external company in the first place.
+The main reason why you would engage the help of a friend or family member is to ultimately save money, however, this can have the opposite effect.
+You may pay a small amount for a website or SEO however down the track when things aren’t done right or need fixing and you realise you need to pay someone else to do the work, this ends up costing more than it would’ve by engaging an external company in the first place.

 To this day, we still have clients thinking I.T experience means SEO, Graphic Design & Web Development.
 I’d like to say that 80% of the time, it doesn’t.
 These are all very different fields so make sure whoever you engage can you show you some previous work they’ve done similar to what you’re after.